project-terraforma/Dataset_Weightage_Ranking-A-/README.md

 # Project_A-Unique-Gers-Id
 Welcome to the name matcher tool
 All the files required to run the application are in the tool folder.
-Be sure to run the flask_back_end.py and open the link
+Be sure to run the flask_back_end.py and open the link.
+Also, be sure to download all the required dependencies specified by the requirements.txt

 Warning: the tool will download large amounts of data depending on the size of your bounding box.
 The tools use three model architectures: Xgboost, Sentence Transformers, and Qwen7b